-Drug Trafficking in Las Vegas – Drug Trafficking Lawyer Ross Goodman
+Drug Trafficking in Laws in Las Vegas – Drug Trafficking Lawyer Ross C. Goodman, Esq.

-Drug trafficking is one of the worst crime in Las Vegas, Nevada.
-A person convicted with drug trafficking will receive severe penalties which include lengthy imprisonment and hefty fines.
+Drug trafficking is one of the worst crimes in Las Vegas, Nevada.
+A person convicted of drug trafficking will receive severe penalties which include lengthy imprisonment and hefty fines.

-Below are information about controlled substance trafficking, its legal definition, the possible defenses, and implications on your life once convicted.
+Below is some information on drug trafficking, its legal definition, the possible defenses, and implications on the life of the convicted.

 What is Drug Trafficking?

-According to NRS 453, drug trafficking occurs when a person intentionally sells, manufactures, delivers or brings illegal drugs into the State of Nevada.
-It also occurs when a person is in the possession of large quantities schedule I or II narcotics (drugs).
+According to the Nevada Drug Trafficking Laws (NRS 453), drug trafficking occurs when a person intentionally sells, manufactures, delivers or brings illegal drugs into the State of Nevada.
+It also occurs when a person is in the possession of large quantities of schedule I or II narcotics (drugs).
 Basically, drug trafficking is

-- Possessing huge amount of illegal drugs in Las Vegas;
+- Possessing a huge amount of illegal drugs in Las Vegas

 Special laws apply trafficking scheduled I controlled substances such as flunitrazepam, gamma-hydroxybutyrate and more.
-Same goes for marijuana which will be discussed in other page.
+The same goes for marijuana.

 Las Vegas, Nevada Drug Schedule and Penalties

-The penalties for drug trafficking is based on the type of drugs.
-The state of Nevada has released a schedule as a reference, so that people are aware of what drugs falls into different each categories.
-(Please refer to the link for the entire list of illegal drugs.)
+The penalties for violation of drug laws in Las Vegas are based on the type of drug being trafficked.
+The state of Nevada has released a schedule as a reference so that people are aware of what drugs fall into different each category.

-What are the Possible Defenses for Drug Trafficking?
+What are the Possible Defenses for Drug Trafficking Charges?

 Regardless of the severity of drug trafficking charges, there are still legal defenses that could possibly get the case reduced to a lesser offense or even have the case dismissed.
 Below are sample scenarios: